The value of great customer service in generating additional sales cannot be overstated.

 1. Problem-solvers, not product-sellers

-Customers keep their guard up when talking to salespeople – they know you are trying to make a sale.
+Customers keep their guard up when talking to sales reps – they know you are trying to make a sale.

 Conversely, they will usually see your customer service agents as problem-solvers.